Start designing your extraction facility here, with all the equipment you’ll need to create botanical concentrates.

 The botanical extraction industry is a relatively new sector.
 And as with any industry fresh to the marketplace, it has had to retrofit existing technologies to fit a specific need.
 This is especially true when it comes to heavy-duty equipment such as hydrocarbon tanks.

-Highpoint by Worthington Industries shifts the paradigm, manufacturing the first purpose-built hydrocarbon tanks meant exclusively for use in botanical extraction facilities.
+Highpoint by Worthington Enterprises shifts the paradigm, manufacturing the first purpose-built hydrocarbon tanks meant exclusively for use in botanical extraction facilities.
 The company, which has been in business since 1955, fabricates industry-best stainless steel cylinders for premium internal cleanliness.
 These stainless steel units are resistant to oxidation and feature high-quality welding to reinforce cleanliness.
 They are also surprisingly mobile.

 When performing closed loop hydrocarbon extraction, Highpoint’s stainless steel cylinders are literally the only option you should consider.